jaysalvat/smart-model/README.md

 #### $patch

-Same as $post / $put, but only passed property are updated.
+Same as $post / $put, but only passed properties are updated.

 #### $delete